HamdanAs/HamdanAs/README.md

 ---

+- 🔭 I’m currently working on - Freelancer
+- 🌱 I’m currently learning - Microservices
+- 👯 I’m looking to collaborate with - Anyone
+- 💬 Ask me about - Java and HTML, CSS, JS anytime :)
+- 🥅 2021 Goal - Have a microservice using Go
+- ⚡ Fun fact - Im a gamer and bad at gaming

+---

 My name is Hamdan Abyadi Suwandi.
 Im a Vocational High School student.
 I love to learn programming technologies.
 I have five years experience in programming since 2nd grade of Junior High School.
 But i started to taking seriously when i was 1st grade of VHS. currently im 3rd grade.

 My favorite programming language was Java for desktop apps. i started to learn it when i was 2nd grade.
 I have basic in HTML, CSS, and JS too.
 Learned MVC for PHP and Java.
 And for framework i have basic in Laravel and Vue.
 And currently im learning Go.